weslambert/yara-forge-docker/README.md

 By default, the command will pull the [hosted](https://hub.docker.com/r/wlambert/yara-forge) version of the YARA Forge Docker image, but the command can be changed to use your own locally hosted image.

+To speciy a specific version you can reference the Docker image name with something like `wlambert/yara-forge:20240114`.

 To build a local image, run the following command and substitute the name in the command above:

 `sudo docker build -t $yourrepository/imagename`